How to Prep Fresher Tasting Meals

 No one likes soggy salad.
-Wrap leafy greens or pre-spiraled veggies (i.e. zucchini noodles) in paper towel to keep them crisp for longer.
-If you take pre-made salads with you, lay paper towel over the top before putting the lid on and store upside down to collect the excess moisture!
+Wrap leafy greens or pre-spiraled veggies (e.g., zucchini noodles) in a paper towel to keep them crisp for longer.
+If you take premade salads with you, lay a paper towel over the top before putting the lid on and store upside down to collect the excess moisture!

-Celery, carrots, cucumbers and zucchinis last so much longer wrapped in foil.
-Store them in your fridge to keep them crisper!
+Celery, zucchini, carrots, and cucumbers stay fresh much longer when wrapped in aluminum foil.
+Wrap them tight and store them in your fridge to keep them crisp longer.

 Cut the stems off of herbs and place in a jar or glass with water.
 Add them to the top of all of your meals to give them a fresh kick.

-Cook grains (pasta, couscous, quinoa) and separate them into containers.
-Allocate 2-3 grams of olive oil to your macros and add them to the grains to stop them from getting dry or sticky.
-They’ll taste freshly cooked!
+Cook grains (pasta, couscous, quinoa) and separate them by portion into containers.
+Adding olive oil can keep the grains from getting dry or sticky.
+If you have room, try allocating 2 to 3 grams to your macros so they’ll taste freshly cooked once heated.